Skip to main content

 Step 1: Understand Your Infrastructure and Outline Any Risks

-It is essential to consider your IT infrastructure, including the assets, equipment, and data you possess to create an effective disaster recovery process.
+Consider your IT infrastructure, including the assets, equipment, and data you possess, to create an effective disaster recovery process in cloud computing.

-It’s also essential to assess where all this is stored and how much it is all worth, and only then can you tailor a good cloud disaster recovery plan once you’ve got this aspect sorted.
+It’s also essential to assess where all this is stored and how much it is worth.
+Once you’ve sorted this out, you can tailor a good cloud disaster recovery plan.
 You now need to evaluate the risks that might affect all this.
 Risks can include natural disasters, data theft, and power outages.

-Now that you have an account of all your assets, their quantities, and possible disaster threats to them, you are in a better position to design your data disaster recovery strategy to eliminate/minimize these risks.
+Now that you have an account of all your assets, their quantities, and possible disaster threats, you can better design your data disaster recovery in cloud strategy to eliminate/minimize these risks.

 Step 2: Conduct a Business Impact Analysis

-A business impact analysis is next on the list.
-This will give you an understanding of the limitations of your business operations once disaster strikes, and you can consider them while forming the cloud disaster recovery plan.
+Next on the list is a business impact analysis.
+This will help you understand the limitations of your business operations once disaster strikes, and you can consider them while forming the cloud disaster recovery plan.

 The following two parameters help you assess this factor: